 Silver amalgam (an alloy that contains silver, tin, copper, zinc and about 50% mercury) has been used for approximately 160 years for the restoration of teeth.
-Average longevity is 15 years, silver colour; low initial cost; best in small-to-medium-sized restorations of posterior teeth.
+These are not commonly used in today’s dentistry anymore.

-Average longevity 10 years; tooth-coloured, fluoride-containing plastic-type filling.
+Average longevity 3-5 years; tooth coloured, fluoride-containing plastic-type filling.
 Not very strong, so wears down quickly.
 Good for fillings in kids’ teeth, as a temporary filling, or in patients with a lot of decay.

 Restoration using a crown